MussieTeka/math-magicians-app/README.md

 # 📖 Math Magicians App <a name="about-project"></a>

-This is a simple web application built using [React](https://reactjs.org/) that allows users to perform basic arithmetic calculations, such as addition, subtraction, multiplication, and division.
+This is a simple web application built using that allows users to perform basic arithmetic calculations, such as addition, subtraction, multiplication, and division.
 The app is designed to provide a clean and user-friendly interface that makes it easy for users to perform calculations on the fly.
+In addition, the app also includes a quote feature that displays a random inspirational quote to users each time they visit the app.

 ## 🛠 Built With <a name="built-with"></a>